alexhernandezgarcia/alexhernandezgarcia.github.io/slides/canadian-heritage-jan25.md

 --

+If one really wants to use AI chatbots, consider greener and more ethical alternatives.
+For example: [Thaura](https://thaura.ai/home)

+--

 Regarding efficiency, it is important to always remember [Jevons' paradox](https://www.sciencedirect.com/science/article/abs/pii/S0921800905001084?via%3Dihub): technological efficiency gains often increase overall resource use.

 .references[